iamstevedavis/node-api-experience-sample/README.md

 3) Run 'npm run db:setup'
 4) Run 'npm start'

+Load up the included postman collection to make API calls.

 That is it!

-This will populate your database with the following:
+Your database should be populated with the following data after `npm run db:setup`:
 User:
     {
       fName: 'Steve',